 LBJ Student Center 4-5.1

-Associated Student Government (ASG) is the voice of Texas State students.
+Student Government is the voice of Texas State students.
 It is a governing and advocacy body that answers to the student body at large.
-ASG has worked for years to address the problems and concerns of its fellow students.
-ASG members work closely with faculty, administrators, city leaders and state officials to advance the collective cause of Texas State students.
-ASG is “Students Serving Students.”
+Student Government has worked for years to address the problems and concerns of its fellow students.
+Student Government members work closely with faculty, administrators, city leaders and state officials to advance the collective cause of Texas State students.
+Student Government is “Students Serving Students.”
 Meeting times are Mondays at 7 p.m. in the LBJ Student Center Teaching Theatre.

 LBJ Student Center 4-11.1 | 512.245.3219